 After each use:

-- It is important that the duckbill valves are fully dried.
-If attached while wet or after a few months' use, they may become loose and slip off which requires that they be replaced.
+- It is important that the duckbill valves are completely dry.
+If attached while wet, they may become loose and slip off.
+The valves may need to be replaced every several months.

 How often should I pump?

 If your baby is not going to breast:

 - Pump at least every 2-3 hours during the day and every 3-4 hours at night, or at least 8 times in 24 hours.
 You may pump more often if you need to increase your supply.